Tag Archives: SEO

 SEO Strategy: The Planning Stage

 Your SEO strategy should not be done on the fly or without thought.
-Effective SEO is well-planned according to what consumers seek.
-Your SEO plan should include well-researched keywords, clear URL structures, and captivating images and videos, all of which lend to how well your site will rank with search engines.
+Effective SEO is well-planned and utilizes research.

-Keyword planning is crucial for ranking well on search engine platforms and is the foundation of a good SEO plan.
 The goal of keyword selection is to identify words that will attract the most relevant searchers.
-Identify each word’s search volume, difficulty level, and competition level using programs such as MOZ, SEMRush, and Ubersuggest.
+Using MOZ and SEMrush, identify each word’s search volume, difficulty, and competition level.

 National Keywords

-High-volume keywords like HVAC Repair, Air Conditioners, and Heaters are indexed according to the searchers’ location, so local businesses aren’t competing nationally for these terms.
-When creating your SEO plan, you should be aware of the top 100 national keywords in the HVAC field.
-This will help when creating URL hierarchy, content, and on-page SEO.
+High-volume keywords like HVAC Repair, Air Conditioner Installation, and Heating Services are indexed according to the searchers’ location, so local businesses aren’t competing nationally for these terms.

 Local Keywords